Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Motivation

 \subsection{Limitations in reproducing scaling laws}

-In this section, we use two classical laws of human mobility (i.e., travel distance and visitation frequency) to show that existing simulations cannot fully reproduce population-level mobility behaviors observed in real-world data.
-Specifically, we select a representative human mobility simulation work, LLMob~\cite{jiawei2024large}, and compare its results with real-world data of Beijing (details in Section~\ref{sec:data}).
+We begin with two classical scaling laws of human mobility, those for travel distance and location visitation frequency, to show that existing simulations cannot fully reproduce the population-level behaviors observed in real data.
+As a representative case, we compare LLMob~\cite{jiawei2024large}, a recent LLM-based simulator, against real-world data from Beijing (data details in Section~\ref{sec:data}).

-\textbf{Travel distance:} travel distance characterizes the distance $\Delta d$ between consecutive locations in an individual’s mobility trajectory, capturing the scale of human mobility~\cite{gonzalez2008understanding}.
-It follows a truncated power-law, $P(\Delta d) \sim (\Delta d + \Delta d_0)^{-\beta} \exp\left(-\frac{\Delta d}{\kappa}\right),$ where $\Delta d_0$ is a small offset parameter.
+\textbf{Travel distance.} Travel distance is the distance $\Delta d$ between consecutive locations in an individual’s trajectory, capturing the spatial scale of human mobility.
+It follows a truncated power-law, $P(\Delta d) \sim (\Delta d + \Delta d_0)^{-\beta} \exp\left(-\frac{\Delta d}{\kappa}\right),$ where $\Delta d_0$ is a small offset parameter~\cite{gonzalez2008understanding}.
 The exponent $\beta$ determines how frequently long-distance movements occur, with larger values leading to fewer long trips and smaller values leading to more long trips.
 The cutoff $\kappa$ captures the spatial extent of individual mobility.

-We compute the travel distance from both the real-world data and the simulation and visualize their complementary cumulative distribution functions (CCDFs), as shown in Figure~\ref{fig:jump_dismatch}.
+We compute the travel distance from both the real-world data and the simulation and visualize their complementary cumulative distribution functions (CCDFs) in Figure~\ref{fig:jump_dismatch}.
 The real-world data are well described by a truncated power-law, with parameter values consistent with those reported in previous studies~\cite{gonzalez2008understanding} (with $\beta \approx 1.75 \pm 0.15$ and $\kappa \approx 400~\mathrm{km}$).
 In contrast, for the simulation, the estimated scaling exponent is smaller ($\beta \approx 1.22$), and is accompanied by a cutoff at around ($\kappa \approx 1039.3~\mathrm{km}$), which is much larger than that observed in real-world data.
-These results show that the simulation produces too many long-distance trips and does not capture the strong decline in such trips observed in real-world data.
+These results show that the simulation produces too many long-distance trips and does not capture the shape decline in such trips that the real-world data exhibit.